cerner/fhir.cerner.com/content/dstu2.md

           "type": "AllergyIntolerance",
           "interaction": [
             {
+              "code": "read"
+            },
+            {
               "code": "search-type"
             }
           ],
           "searchParam": [
             {
+              "name": "_id",
+              "type": "token",
+              "documentation": "A single or comma separated list of AllergyIntolerance ids.
+It is a required field if patient field is not given"
+            },
+            {
               "name": "patient",
               "type": "reference",
               "documentation": "Who the sensitivity is for.
-It is a required field" },
+It is a required field if _id field is not given" },
             {
               "name": "status",